Kursaal (amusement park): Purchase by the Morehouses

-Post-war period (1948)
+Post-war period to the 1970s

 In 1948 C. J. Morehouse II took over the Kursaal from the trustees.
 The ballroom of the Kursaal had hosted all manner of musical artistes following its opening in 1901.
 During the 1970s it made its name as Southend's preeminent rock music venue, showcasing internationally successful acts such as Black Sabbath, Deep Purple, Thin Lizzy, Queen and AC/DC.
-A photograph of the latter performing at The Kursaal in 1977 was used on the front cover of their Let There Be Rock album.
+Status Quo used a recording from their 1975 set at the Kursaal for their single Roll Over Lay Down.
+A photograph of the performance of AC/DC at The Kursaal in 1977 was used on the front cover of their Let There Be Rock album.

-Decline and closure (1973–1986)
+Decline and closure

-The Kursaal as a whole had been in gradual decline since the early 1970s, with the outdoor amusements closing in 1973.
-At the end of 1977 the decision was made to close the ballroom, with the main building finally succumbing in 1986.
-The outdoor amusement area was later redeveloped for housing.
+The Kursaal as a whole had been in gradual decline since the early 1970s, with a large area of the outdoor amusements closing in 1973.
+On the closed site, the Woodgrange Estate, commonly known as the Kursaal estate was built.
+At the end of 1977 the decision was made to close the ballroom, with the main building and the remaining external park areas finally succumbing in 1986.
+The remaining outdoor amusement area was later redeveloped as Mark Court.
+In 1988, Brent Walker purchased the Kursaal, and announced plans to redevelop the site as a water theme park, but the company entered liquidation and the site remained empty.

-Main building reopening (1998)
+The 1998 reopening

-After a multimillion-pound redevelopment by the Rowallan Group, the main Kursaal building was reopened in 1998 with a bowling alley, a casino and other amusements.
+The council purchased the Kursaal, and after a multimillion-pound redevelopment by the Rowallan Group, the main Kursaal building was reopened in 1998 with a bowling alley, a casino and other amusements.
 The building originally contained a McDonald's, but the fast food chain left in 2008.

 The bowling alley closed permanently in 2019, and the casino closed permanently in 2020.
 This currently leaves only a Tesco Express store occupying part of this historic building.
+In May 2024, The Victorian Society listed the Kursaal amongst their 10 at risk sites that need rescuing.